 No one wants to work forever, and taking full advantage of the 401(k) Savings Plan is one of the ways you can ensure you won’t have to.
-Take advantage of the many benefits this plan provides, including money from Synopsys, tax savings and a choice of investment options that allow you to create your own personalized investment strategy.
+Take advantage of the many benefits this plan provides, including money from Synopsys, tax savings, and a choice of investment options that allows you to create your own personalized investment strategy.

 Take the 401(k) Quiz

 Take this 8-question quiz to find out if you’re a savings smarty-pants or if you could use a financial refresh.

 - Free money from Synopsys!
 Synopsys matches $0.40 for every $1 you contribute, up to a maximum of $3,000 per year.
 You must contribute $7,500 each year to receive the full $3,000 match.

 - Flexible savings opportunities through pretax, Roth, or after-tax contributions from your salary and/or any variable pay you receive, such as commissions or bonuses.